 Notes: (a) the “ROC rating” is a qualitative grading system that Pipeline Pilot 9.1 (BIOVIA) outputs, which ranges from: fail < poor < fair < good < excellent. (b) The run parameters in parentheses correspond to the default settings in the “create Bayesian model” protocol in Pipeline Pilot.
 For each set of run parameters investigated, the “pruned” half-life training set always produced a more accurate model than the “full” half-life training set, according to these internal statistics from five-fold cross-validation.

-Table S2.
+Table S-VI.
 External test statistics from evaluating the accuracy of MLM half-life Bayesians that were created using different sets of run parameters, by using these Bayesians to score the Dartois 2015 set of 30 known antitubercular drugs.